Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 ![alt text](images/base-config_3-vm.png "Diagram of the base config deployment")

-**Note:** Choosing to deploy a client VM requires that you upload a generalized Windows 10/11 VHD to an Azure storage account and provide the account name in the _clientVhdUri_ parameter.
-Note that SAS tokens are not supported, and the blob container must be configured for public read access.
-The path to the VHD should resemble the following example:

-     https://<storage account name>.blob.core.windows.net/vhds/<vhdName>.vhd

-Use of a custom client image is required because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).

-* For more information about eligible subscriptions, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/client-images#subscription-eligibility.
-* For more information about how to prepare a generalized VHD, see https://docs.microsoft.com/en-us/azure/virtual-machines/windows/prepare-for-upload-vhd-image.

 ## Azure Resources

 The following ARM resources are deployed as part of the solution: